milvus-io/milvus-docs/site/en/reference/timetravel_ref.md

 - Timestamp
 - Attribute filtering

-When searching in segcore, it obtains a bitmap indicating if the timestamp meets the condition.
+When searching in [segcore](https://github.com/milvus-io/milvus/tree/master/docs/design_docs/segcore), the execution engine which supports concurrent insertion, deletion, query, index loading, monitoring and statistics of a segment data in memory, it obtains a bitmap indicating if the timestamp meets the condition.
 Then, the segcore combines the timestamp bitmap with the other two types of bitmaps, data deletion bitmap and attribute filtering bitmap.
 Finally, a bitmap containing all deletion, attribute filtering, and timestamp information is generated.

 All CRUD operations within Milvus are executed in memory.
 Therefore, you need to [load collection from disk to memory](search.md#Load-collection) before searching with Time Travel.